Gold Resource: A Tale Of Two Mines (NYSEMKT:GORO)

 Source: Charles Dickens, A Tale of Two Cities

-This opening quote seems to capture the emotional rollercoaster that Gold Resource Corporation (NASDAQ: GORO) investors have been on as they have tried to navigate the chaos of the past month in ongoing attempts to make heads or tails of what the future holds for GORO’s operations in its Nevada Mining Unit ("NMU") and Oaxaca, Mexico Mining Unit ("OMU").
+This opening quote aptly captures the emotional rollercoaster that Gold Resource Corporation (NASDAQ: GORO) investors have been on as they have navigated the chaos of the past month in ongoing attempts to make heads or tails of what the future holds for GORO’s operations in both its Nevada Mining Unit ("NMU") and Oaxaca, Mexico Mining Unit ("OMU").

-I previously published my initiating coverage article on GORO back on September 22nd, 2020 identifying what I believed (and still believe) is a misunderstood story and deep value security with triple-digit-return potential.
+I previously published my initiating coverage article on GORO back on September 22nd, 2020 identifying what I believed (and still believe) is a misunderstood story and a deep value security with triple-digit-return potential.

 Since then, GORO’s shares have risen ~10% only to fall back to earth after an unexpected October 5th, 2020 company announcement of a potential planned spinoff of GORO’s NMU (“SpinCo”).